monsoonmaelstrom/book2/book2.md

 Awesome.

 I don’t bother to mention any of this to anyone else before I start working.
 It doesn’t matter.
 There’s nothing they can do about it.
+There’s nothing I can do about it.
 There’s nothing anyone can do about it.
 It’s just going to suck, like so many things in life do.

 I map out the entire web of magic clinging to Liam, and as I do, I’m trying to figure out the directionality of it all.
 How does it bind him to her, but not her to him?
 If I try to duplicate the pattern I see on him it won’t work.
 I’m sure of that, but I don’t know what the pattern on her end looks like.